 Program overview

-The Bachelor of Arts (Honours) in Geography is structured to provide a well-rounded education in the field.
-The program length is four years, allowing students to explore various aspects of geography through a combination of theoretical and practical learning experiences.
+The Bachelor of Arts (Honours) in Geography program is structured to provide a comprehensive education in the field.
+The program length is four years, during which students will engage in a variety of learning experiences.
 Key features of the program structure include:

 Featured Experiences